Advanced Secrets

 If you remove encryptionKey from config.yaml:

-1. Existing encrypted secrets cannot be decrypted — you’ll need to re-create them (they’ll be stored as plain text)
+- Existing encrypted secrets cannot be decrypted.
+You’ll need to re-create them (they’ll be stored as plain text)

-The encryptionKey is independent from adminPassword.
-You can have admin authentication without encryption, or encryption without authentication — though using both together is recommended for production.
+encryptionKey is independent from adminPassword.
+You can have admin authentication without encryption, or encryption without authentication.
+Using both is recommended for production.